There are currently three proven methods for preventing HIV transmission using anti-HIV drugs. These are:

 All three methods rely on approved antiretroviral drugs taken either by HIV-negative people to stay HIV-negative (PrEP and PEP) or by people living with HIV to prevent transmission to others (TasP).

-Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy that enables HIV-negative people to remain virus-free by taking anti-HIV drugs (also called antiretrovirals, or "ARVs") before they are exposed to HIV.
+Pre-Exposure Prophylaxis (PrEP) is an HIV prevention strategy that enables HIV-negative people to stay HIV-negative by taking anti-HIV drugs (also called antiretrovirals, or "ARVs") before they are exposed to HIV.

 New methods to deliver PrEP over longer periods are also being studied.
 These methods could release anti-HIV drugs into the body over a period of several months to prevent HIV.
 Two methods under study include: